Y-T-G/Y-T-G.github.io/content/about/index.md

 - Performed data curation and labeling for 1000s of images.
 - Trained segmentation and object detection models for realtime defect detection and vehicle classification along with license plate OCR.

 **Python Development**

-- Developed inference pipeline to count no. of objects passing on a conveyor.
+- Developed inference pipeline to count no. of objects.
 - Integrated Kalman filter in centroid tracker to improve object tracking and counting accuracy.
-- Developed inference pipeline to count the no. of items being loaded onto a tractor.
-- Utilized OpenCV to implement a background subtraction logic to dynamically adjust region-of-interest.
+- Utilized OpenCV to implement intelligent inference ROI adjustment.
-- Modified existing AWS Lambda to send error notifications to Slack.

 **Model Inference Optimization**

-- Decreased CPU usage of server-side inference by 40%.
+- Decreased CPU usage of server-side inference by 40%, improving multi-stream inference performance.
 - Fixed a major memory leak bug in the inference pipeline that was causing performance degradation and reduction in accuracy.

 **Support/Troubleshooting**

 - Setup Jetson TX2 servers for inference code deployment.
-- Assisted in Root Cause Analysis of bugs in the inference pipeline.
+- Assisted in Root Cause Analysis of bugs.